 Texas is as enormous as it is diverse.
 An eclectic mix of old-world cowboy culture and new world buzz, the second-largest state in the US is loved for its climate, cuisine, and culture.
 Get your cowboy hat on and learn to swing a lasso at Fort Worth, where you can visit the stockyards and enjoy an authentic rodeo experience.
 For city lovers, the shopping, food, culture, parks, and gardens in Dallas and Houston will not disappoint.
 Then there’s Austin, the trendy nontraditional Texas town known for its thriving art scene, locally-owned boutiques, art galleries, and more food trucks and music venues than you can swing a lasso at.
 If you visit during the summer head to the underground spring-fed natural pool Barton Springs for a much-needed reprieve from the Texas heat.
 And it goes without saying no Texas adventure is complete without experiencing an authentic Texas BBQ for the beef brisket and smoked sausage alone.

-Where to stay in Texas: One of Dallas’ hippest hotels, the Virgin Hotels Dallas is a modern eclectic mix of bright color and bold design statements from its patterned walls and carpets to their elevators with red mood lighting.
+Where to stay in Texas: Located in the heart of Dallas’ arts district, The Joule is a destination in itself featuring mid-century mosaics, a dramatic rooftop infinity pool, and coveted dining options.
+A lat4e night cocktail at the subterranean jazz-inspired cocktail bar, Midnight Rambler is a must.
+One of Dallas’ hippest hotels, the Virgin Hotels Dallas is a modern eclectic mix of bright color and bold design statements from its patterned walls and carpets to their elevators with red mood lighting.
 Located in the Dunhill Design District, the designer hotel was created to inspire socializing, networking, and hanging out with the cool crowd.
-We also recommend the chic contemporary Hotel Zaza Dallas and The Rosewood Mansion on Turtle Creek a sophisticated property in Uptown Dallas.
+In the trendy capital city of Austin, The LINE Austin is a boutique hotel known for its stylish local art-filled rooms with floor-to-ceiling windows.
+Located downtown the saltwater infinity pool offers iconic South Congress Bridge views.

 Oregon’s spectacular landscape filled with natural wonders like its beautiful coastline, Columbia River Gorge, the snow-capped Mt.
 Hood, volcanoes and glaciers, deserts, and dense evergreen forests makes it a must for nature lovers.
 Also one of the most environmentally friendly states in the U.S., outdoor adventures will love exploring Crater Lake National Park and Ecola State Park.
 If you prefer a metropolitan vibe, Portland, the largest city in Oregon is a laid-back, walkable city known for its parks, bike paths, microbreweries, coffee houses, and thriving art, theatre, music scene, and a great assortment of vintage shops.
 Oh and fun fact, Oregon is the place to enjoy delicious seafood like their famed Dungeness Crab.